 - Epcot is the only Disney Park that sells alcohol so you can have a drink as you meander around World Showcase.

 - If you Fast Track IllumiNations: Reflections of Earth* then you’re best standing near Mexico for a fast exit if you’re planning on leaving the park immediately after the show.
-You can Fast Pass the show but all you get is a better view.

 *IllumiNations: Reflections of Earth is a night-time show on World Showcase Lagoon.
 It has fireworks and some cool graphics.
 It’s at 9 pm.
 There is also a Sparkling Desert Party that you can book at an extra cost.
 This means you’ll get a VIP view, drinks, and tasty desserts.
+2022 UPDATE.
+IllumiNations has now finsihed and been replaced with a brand new show called Harmonious.
+We’ve not had chance to see it yet but it looks incredible.

 5. You should Fast pass Soarin’ if you can because it’s by far the best ride in Epcot.
+2022 UPDATE!!
+Fastpasses are no more, it is now Genie Plus.

 I think will have to be it for today as I’ve got a lot of work to do and this is just a hobby.
 I hope you’ve enjoyed reading my Epcot Advice.